eddiesmo/eddiesmo.github.io/_posts/2026-02-21-second-brain-finally-earned-its-name.md

 1. Creates a to-do list, often searching or researching first
 2. Replies in the chat *and* creates or updates files directly in the vault

 **Braindumping on the go.** Using a speech-to-text app like Typeless or WisprFlow, I go for a walk and ramble my thoughts into Claude.
-It drafts a journal entry, we go back and forth on it, and by the time I'm back at my desk there's a polished entry waiting in the right folder - interlinked to related notes, with my thinking sharpened in a way that feels like I actually worked through the idea.
+It drafts a journal entry, we go back and forth on it, and by the time I'm back at my desk there's an entry mostly in my voice waiting in the journal folder - interlinked to related notes, with my thinking sharpened in a way that feels like I actually worked through the idea.

-**Working through hard decisions.** I can throw my most difficult questions at it and be genuinely surprised by the quality.
-With all the context it loads from the vault - often more than I myself remember - Claude really steps up.
+**Working through hard decisions.** I throw my most difficult questions at it and with all the context it loads from the vault - Claude really steps up.
 It doesn't just have the relevant information for the decision; it also draws on recent journal entries and pulls unexpected connections to my mood, motivation, and other goals.
 I've been surprised more than once at the kind of insights it surfaces.

 ## Open Questions